What is Reproduction?

 Asexual Reproduction in Animals

 Besides sexual reproduction, the other major type of reproduction seen in the animal kingdom is asexual reproduction.
 This type of reproduction is mostly observed in lower organisms and unicellular microbes.

 It is the process in which a new individual is formed by the involvement of a single parent without the involvement of the gamete formation.
 The individuals produced are genetically and morphologically similar.
-It occurs in unicellular organisms.
 The cells divide by mitotic division and no fertilization takes place.
 The division occurs very rapidly.

 Types Of Asexual Reproduction